elibroftw/blog.elijahlopez.ca/content/posts/bu-397-intermediate-financial-accounting-II.md

 ### Simple vs Complex Capital Structure

 - For simple ones without convertibles, just basic EPS
-- For complex capital structures, securities that will potentially dilute the EPS, need to be included in the diluted EPS
+- For complex capital structures, securities that will potentially dilute the EPS, need to be included in the diluted EPS.
+Do not include anti-dilutive securities.

 ### Income Available to Common Shareholders